predictive-technology-laboratory/sensus/DocFX/articles/adaptive-sensing.md

 There are pros and cons of software- and ASPL-defined sensing agents:

 * Software-defined
-  * Pros:  Sophistication of control criteria and actions are not limited to the logical structure of ASPL.
+  * Pros:  Sophistication of control criteria.
+Actions are not limited to the logical structure of ASPL.
   * Cons:  Low-level programming is required for Android.
 Third-party development of iOS agents is complicated by iOS's prohibition of run-time code injection (see above).
 Changing the agent definition involves modifying code and, for iOS, redeploying the application.

 * ASPL-defined
-  * Pros:  Agent definitions use the simpler ASPL syntax.
+  * Pros:  Agent definitions use the relatively simple ASPL syntax.
 Agent definitions can be loaded at run-time into both Android and iOS without the need for code changes or app redeployment.
   * Cons:  ASPL has limited logical expressiveness.

 ## Testing and Debugging